 Climate scientists are often turned to for ‘The Answers’ where, in fairness, their expertise is more likely to have been in identifying ‘The Questions’.
-Solutions to complex environmental issues can only come about with engagement by scientists across society: with educators, artists, writers, political advisers, business leaders, and all global citizens.
+Solutions to complex environmental issues can only come about through genuine engagement between scientists and a wide range of people across society: with educators, artists, writers, thinkers of all disciplines, political advisers, business leaders, and all global citizens.
 I enjoy using my experience in both science and communication, and skills in facilitation and coordination, to help bridge the perceived divide between science and society and to kick-start some critical conversations.

 After completing a PhD at the Centre for Atmospheric Chemistry, York University, Canada (1997 -2002), I spent seven years working for the British Antarctic Survey.
 The first four of these were spent as a research scientist, including three summers and an over-winter at Halley Research Station, Antarctica.
 Stories from that time can be found here.